Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

 Histopathology is another medical field where VLMs have been tested.
-Quilt-LLaVA \citep{seyfioglu2023quiltllava} aims to address visual question answering on histopathology images.
+Quilt-LLaVA \citep{seyfioglu2023quiltllava} aimed to address visual question answering on histopathology images.
 The authors generate instructions synthetically from histopathology training video transcripts.
-They follow a training method similar to LLaVA-Med: a two-stage fine-tuning, with an alignment step first where only the MLP projector is trained, followed by an instruction-tuning step where only the vision encoder remains frozen.
-The authors report significant improvements over the state of the art on medical VQA tasks, demonstrating the efficacy of synthetic data generation.
+They followed a two-stage fine-tuning method similar to LLaVA-Med: first, fine-tuning with an alignment step, where only the MLP projector is trained, followed by an instruction-tuning step where only the vision encoder remains frozen.
+The authors reported significant improvements over the state of the art on medical VQA tasks, demonstrating the efficacy of synthetic data generation.

 PathChat \citep{lu2024pathchat} is a chat-based assistant for histopathology built on top of LLaVA-1.5.
-The authors switched the general vision encoder weights for the domain-specific encoder UNI \citep{Chen2024UNI}.
-Fine-tuning was done in two stages: further train the image encoder with image-caption pairs taken from the CONCH corpus \citep{Lu2024CONCH}, followed by full instruction tuning.
-With regard to the instruction dataset, LLMs were leveraged to structure the source text and assist human annotators in creating the instructions.
-PathChat achieved state-of-the-art results for multiple choice question answering tasks, further proving that domain-specific models can outperform significantly larger general-purpose models.
+The authors replaced the general vision encoder weights with the domain-specific encoder UNI \citep{Chen2024UNI}.
+Fine-tuning was performed in two stages: further training the image encoder with image-caption pairs taken from the CONCH corpus \citep{Lu2024CONCH}, followed by full instruction tuning.
+Regarding the instruction dataset, LLMs were leveraged to structure the source text and assist human annotators in creating the instructions.
+PathChat achieved state-of-the-art results for multiple-choice question-answering tasks, further demonstrating that domain-specific models can outperform significantly larger general-purpose models.

-Another domain where VLMs have proven useful is multimodal mathematical reasoning.
-Math-LLaVA \citep{shi-etal-2024-math} was trained using a mix of original and synthetic data: the authors collected text–image pairs from existing mathematical datasets and further generated instructions and responses with GPT-4V.
+\textbf{Mathematical Reasoning.} Another domain where VLMs have proven useful is multimodal mathematical reasoning.
+Math-LLaVA \citep{shi-etal-2024-math} was trained using a mix of original and synthetic data: the authors collected text-image pairs from existing mathematical datasets and further generated instructions and responses using GPT-4V.
 They trained two Math-LLaVA versions, one using only the original data and another including the additional synthetic data, and demonstrated that leveraging large language models for data generation can significantly improve model performance.
 Finally, the authors reported results notably better than the base model and comparable to those of closed-source VLMs.